 Add 2 cups of flour and mix.
 Will probably be a stiff, sticky batter.

-Cover with a damp cloth and let rise 1 hour or until doubled.
+Cover with a damp cloth and let rise in a warm place (70oF or so) for 1 hour or until doubled.

 Punch down and shape into a loaf.
 Grease a large (9×5) loaf pan with a teaspoon or so of butter and place the loaf inside.
 Cover with a damp cloth and let rise another hour.